elijahmanor/elijahmanor.github.com/_posts/2018-02-08-cra-debug-vscode.md

 ## Debugging Unit Tests

-Next, let’s move to debugging unit tests.
+Now that we have our web application code all fixed up, let’s move to debugging our Jest unit tests.

+1. **Debug CRA Tests Launch Configuration**

 	Here we have some code testing the behavior of our `CardFlip` React component.

-1. **Debug CRA Tests Launch Configuration**

 	![Screenshot of Failing Tests](../assets/images/2018/Feb/cra-debug-vscode-8.png)